gera2ld/js-lib/README.md

 # js-lib

-JavaScript utilities for use in the browser, stored on IPFS.
+JavaScript utilities for use in browser and Deno.